nipy/nipype/doc/users/mapnode_and_iterables.rst

                              (b,c,[('out_file','in_file')])
                              ])

 Assuming that you want to try out values 1, 2, and 3 of input "n" of the node "B".
-This will also create three different versions of node "C" - each with inputs from instances of node "C" with diffrent values of "n".
+This will also create three different versions of node "C" - each with inputs from instances of node "C" with different values of "n".

+Iterables are also commonly used to execute the same workflow for many subjects.
+Usually one parametrises DataGrabber node with subject ID.
+This is achieved by connecting an IdentityNode in front of DataGrabber.
+When you set iterables of the IdentityNode to the list of subjects IDs, the same workflow will be executed for every subject.
+See :doc:`examples/spm_tutorial` to see this pattern in action.

 .. include:: ../links_names.txt